 AELA is interested in working with Indigenous groups to use the western legal system to better support Indigenous peoples' aspirations.

 We have been inspired by the ground-breaking legal agreements created by Maori groups in New Zealand, where they have combined traditional Maori cultural obligations with western legal structures, to achieve greater recognition of cultural connections to country, and new ways of recognising the rights of the natural world to exist, thrive and evolve.
-For more information about these approaches, please click here.
+Find out more information about these innovative Earth governance approaches.

 AELA is keen to work with Indigenous communities to promote the importance of traditional knowledge and wisdom in relation to caring for country.
 We see this as an important way to support social justice for Indigenous communities, and to ensure non-Indigenous people better understand Indigenous people’s connection to country.